TKMM-Team/Tkmm-Wiki/wwwroot/faq/index.md

             "name": "Can I use an external cartridge dumping tool to get the game files?", "acceptedAnswer": {
                 "@type": "Answer",
-                "text": "Because these tools only dump the information from the cartridge, they will only have the base game and firmware stored on them, which is not enough for TKMM to function.\n\n
+                "text": "Because these tools only dump the information from the cartridge, they will only have the base game and firmware stored on them.\n\nThese tools cannot be used to dump the <code>title.keys</code> and <code>prod.keys</code> files, or an update of the game, which are required for TKMM to function."
-                Additionally, in order for these to be used, you must dump the `title.keys` and `prod.keys` files, and you will need to dump an update for the game."
             }
         },
         {